- Is there a place to take a day ride on horseback?

 - Where can we pick up hiking maps?

 You can look at maps online through the US Forest Service or Wyoming Game & Fish.
 You may also buy them at the USFS office west of town.
-For hiking here in town, visit the Scenic Overlook (enter just before the curve for the road cut on the north side of the highway, a few hundred yards west of the Visitor Center).
+For hiking here in town, visit the Scenic Overlook.

-- How long is the drive to Yellowstone?
+- How long is the drive to Yellowstone or Grand Teton National Park?

-It takes 1 hour and 45 minutes to get to the south entrance of Yellowstone on the wide, gentle scenic drive over Togwotee Pass.
-Of course, it may take longer depending on how many pictures of wildlife or scenery you want to take.
+It takes 1 hour and 15 minutes to get to the entrance of Grand Teton and 1 hour and 45 minutes to get to the south entrance of Yellowstone on the wide, gentle scenic drive over Togwotee Pass.
+Of course, it may take longer, depending on how many pictures of you take along the way.